Santa Fe, New Mexico: Japanese-American internment camp

 The Santa Fe site was used next to hold German and Italian nationals, who were considered enemy aliens after the outbreak of war.
 In February 1943, these civilian detainees were transferred to Department of Justice custody.

 The camp was expanded at that time to take in 2,100 men segregated from the general population of Japanese-American inmates.
 These were mostly Nisei and Kibei who renounced their U.S. citizenship rather than sign an oath to "give up loyalty to the Japanese emperor" (offending them, since they had no identification with the emperor and were being asked to enlist in fighting him while their Japanese-born parents were interned) and other "troublemakers" from the Tule Lake Segregation Center.
 In 1945, four internees were seriously injured when violence broke out between the internees and guards in an event known as the Santa Fe Riot.
 The camp remained open past the end of the war; the last detainees were released in mid-1946.
 The facility was closed and sold as surplus soon after.
-The camp was located in what is now the Casa Solana neighborhood.
+The site is part of what is today the Casa Solana neighborhood.

+21st century

+Corresponding to nationwide trends, Santa Fe has faced increasing challenges in affordability, with average rent growing by more than 40 percent from 2016 to 2021.
+In November 2025, Santa Fe became the first city in the United States to pass an ordinance that directly links wages to housing affordability, in an effort to address high rents and housing prices.
+Beginning in 2027, the city's minimum wage will be increased to $17.50 and will thereafter be increased annually based on a formula that combines the Consumer Price Index and fair market rent data.